 1. Avoiding Personal Liabilities and Risks

 The majority of your personal liabilities and risks are eliminated when you incorporate your firm.
 The amount of shares you own in the firm has an impact on the size of your liabilities.
-If your business incurs debts, they cannot be paid off with your personal assets, and you cannot be held accountable unless you personally guaranteed the loan or debt.
+If your business incurs debts, they cannot be paid off with your personal assets, and you cannot be held accountable unless you personally guarantee the loan or debt.
 Your corporation is a distinct legal entity.

 2. Distinct Legal Entity